Belief Acquisition as Stochastic Filtering: A General Setting for Filtering

-To better appreciate factored conditional filtering we introduce in this paper, it is useful to place it in the space of filtering algorithms.
+To better appreciate factored conditional filtering that we introduce in this paper, it is useful to place it in the space of filtering algorithms.
 For this reason, in the next four subsections, we provide a framework for filters based on their main characteristics, such as being factored or conditional, as well as being Monte Carlo or variational.
-This leads to 12 filters in all.
+This leads to twelve filters in all.
 There are the four different groups of standard, conditional, factored, and factored conditional.
-Inside each group there are 3 algorithms depending on whether they are basic, particle or variational filters.
-These 12 algorithms are summarized in Table~\ref{tab:filter_algorithms}.
+Inside each group there are three algorithms depending on whether they are basic, particle, or variational filters.
+The twelve algorithms are summarized in Table~\ref{tab:filter_algorithms}.

+Each of the twelve algorithms can be run independently of the others as a standalone algorithm.
+But, for many applications, it is the combination of algorithms that is important and this will be the case for the applications considered in this paper.
+The following intended use of these filtering algorithms should be kept in mind.